7Block Labs

 // One subscription covers both contracts’ Transfer events.

-Use a single subscription when the event schema is identical and the consumers are the same.
-It’s simpler and cheaper than two separate feeds. (ethereum.org)
+Stick to one subscription when the event schema is the same and the consumers are identical.
+It’s way easier and more cost-effective than juggling two separate feeds. (ethereum.org)

-• You need: 1 newHeads (global), 1 logs for your protocol, 1 pending (ops only during business hours).
+• Here's what you need: 1 global newHeads, 1 log for your protocol, and 1 pending (only during business hours).

 Operational guardrails